eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 If you look back at the BIOS loop, you'll see this rule being obeyed too: `$t6` is loaded at `BFC02B68` and it's not read until `BFC02B7C`.
 Those three `addiu` instructions are not only advancing the pointers and the counter, they're also covering the load's delay.

-### Does the compiler handle this when you write C?
+### What the compiler emits

-This was the question I was most curious about, so I checked it myself.
-The short answer is: yes, completely, and you never find out it happened.
+I guessed the compiler had to deal with this, since I don't see any other option.
+What was interesting was analyzing the kind of code it emits, so I compiled a few small functions and read the output.

 Here's about the smallest C function that trips the load delay: